Skip to main content

 The Problem Solver Badge Rubric - MC Management at Montgomery College (PDF, Get Adobe Acrobat PDF Reader - Link opens in new window)

 The Problem Solver Badge validates that the earner has demonstrated the skills necessary to resolve complex problems/challenges by exercising sound reasoning to analyze issues, make decisions, and overcome challenges.
+To earn this badge, you must meet all the participation requirements of MC Managementnew window (MCM) and complete a capstone project.

 The Quality Assurance Microcredential - Office of E-Learning, Innovation, and Teaching Excellence